FAQ-Frequently Asked Adoption Questions

 * Can I drop my infant off to your location instead of a safe haven location?
 Yes.
+Call Michelle and she will assist you.
 We have waiting parents willing to adopt.
 They have passed the home study requirements for adoption.
 We will not judge you or ask unnecessary questions.

 * How do I know if open adoption or any kind of adoption is right for me?
 Adoption can be a wonderful alternative to parenting, but it’s not for everyone.
 To find out if it’s right for you, educate yourself about the process as much as you can, speak to others who have placed their baby for adoption, get counseling, and then make a decision based on what your heart tells you.
 Do not let any one pressure you into anything you feel is not right for you and your baby.

 * Do I need an agency?
 No, but an agency can provide you with counseling, support and/or legal work.
 At Angel’s Choice, we are licensed in the state of Arkansas and can help you with each stage of the process: from finding hopeful adoptive parents for your baby to making the adoption legal to providing you with support services after the adoption.

 * How much does it cost?
 Adoption is free for expectant parents, whether you go through with your adoption plan or not.

 * Can I get financial assistance?
 Most states help with your living and medical expenses during your pregnancy and after the birth.
 Usually financial assistance begins 90 days prior to delivery.

 * How long does the process take?
 It all depends on what stage you’re at in your pregnancy and how quickly you can complete the paperwork.
 We recommend you get the guidance you need to make an informed decision.
 You can make an adoption plan any time before your baby is born, but it can’t be finalized until after your baby’s birth.